 GRC to IRM solutions

 A risk-focused CISO, on the other hand, has different priorities.
 They are less concerned with checking boxes as they are unifying the risks of their organization within a single pane of glass, capable of being seen throughout the organization.
-Enter the integrated risk management solution (IRM).
-An IRM solution aligns with a risk-oriented CISO through six main aspects:
+Enter an integrated risk management solution.
+An integrated risk management (IRM) solution aligns with a risk-oriented CISO through six main aspects:

 - Strategy - enables implementation of a framework as well as iterations based on improvements made over time

 - Assessment - allows for the breakdown and assignment of risks